 The second condition above means that whether an infectious disease is eradicable or not can change over time.
 With new breakthroughs in science, new measures to fight the spread of an infection can become available.
 This can transform a disease that was not previously eradicable into one which could be.

-In addition to the two necessary conditions above, we also discuss five features that make eradication easier in our entry.
+In addition to the two necessary conditions above, in our entry we also discuss five features that make eradication more likely.
 These include:

 - The disease is caused by only a small number of pathogens